kdar/random-syntax/README.md

 ## Usage

+Run `go get https://github.com/hsluv/hsluv-go` once to import the color library.
-Just run `go run generate.go` in the random-syntax directory.
+Then, just run `go run generate.go` in the random-syntax directory whenever you want a new theme.
 This will replace the `styles/colorsgen.less` file.
 If you generate a theme you like, you should backup that file so you don't overwrite it.

 ## TODO